holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Good

-To prevent sliders from triggering excessive callbacks, set `throttled=True` so that it only triggers once upon mouse-up.
+When callbacks are expensive to run, you can prevent sliders from triggering too many callbacks, by setting `throttled=True`.
+When throttled, callbacks will be triggered only once, upon mouse-up.

 ```{pyodide}
 pn.extension(throttled=True)